roemer2201/dd-par/README.md

   - Add if-statement for checking if a backup as been created with a sha256sum
 - ddpar-restore.sh:
   - check on file restore, if output is a file.
 If directory given, append basename from metadata
+  - fallocate is run multiple times? (maybe only on restoring compressed block dev images?)
   - make fallocate optional
 - use this BASE_NAME as path for checksum files for clones (where user request checksuming)
 - echo a message if no reasonable alternative number of threads/jobs could be calculated